posener/posener.github.io/_posts/2018-10-15-context-scoping.md

    + unset()
    ```

+4. **Minimal**: The context is only defined when needed.
+   Code is more concise.
+   Efficiency wise, the context is only copied when it is set
+   (not on every function call in the stack as in the current implementation).

 #### Drawbacks

 1. Calling the returned `unset` function is crucial.
+   However, this is similar to other basic designs in the Go standard library,
-   Like other crucial functions (`Close` of an opened file, or HTTP response body)
+   such as calling `Close` function of an opened file, or HTTP response body.
-   it can forgotten.
-   This problem, however, could be solved with a linter rule.
+   A linter rule could remind us of forgotten calls to `unset`.

 2. It might look ugly.
    The API of retuning a function which should be called or deferred is a bit weird.
    It might be less intuitive and harder for people to learn.

    It also makes the code more verbose about the context - a line of code to create
    the context, another line to set it, another one to unset it, these are a lot
    of lines that distract us from the pure business logic of our code.

+   On the other hand, this verbose code will only appear in places that we
+   are actually concerned about the context.

-   A solution to this problem might be creating helper functions that create a new
+   A solution to this problem might be by helper functions.
-   context and set it.
    For example, in the `context` package:

    ```go